Thomas1995/Rentz/README.md

 ```

 The game starts when *NumberOfClients* clients are connected to the server.
 The number should be between 3 and 6, otherwise it generates an error.

+To learn more about optional arguments in client, try ` ./client --help `

 ### Communication protocol: